apache/mxnet/docs/build_version_doc/README.md

 The files from `make docs` are viewable in `docs/_build/html/`.

+**NOTE:** `make docs` doesn't add any version information, and the versions dropdown in the top level navigation is not present.
+UI bugs can be introduced when the versions dropdown is included, so just testing with `make docs` may be insufficient.

+**IMPORTANT:** There are several post-build modifications to the website.
+This may be responsible for magical or unexplained site behavior.
+Refer to [Full Site Build Instructions](#full-website-build) and the [Developer Notes](#developer-notes) for more information.

+### Developer Notes

+1. `AddVersion.py` depends on Beautiful library, which requires target html files to have close tags.
+Although open tag html can still be rendered by browser, it will be problematic for Beautifulsoup. **This is why the install/index.md page has many rendering issues and is very brittle.**

+2. `AddVersion.py` and `AddPackageLink.py` manipulates content for website.
+If there are layout changes, it may break these two scripts.
+You will need to change scripts respectively.
+The [Full Site Build Instructions](#full-website-build) and related scripts leverage these files.
+If you want to add further post-build site manipulations, this is your starting point, but make sure you include these processes in the related site build scripts.

+3. A table of contents feature is used on many pages.
+The docs build looks for toc-tree tags, so any additions to content may require updates to these tags.

+4. The install index page is used for installation validation by triggering from the comment tags, so do not alter these without reviewing the related CI processes.

 ### Serving Your Development Version

 You can view the generated docs with whatever web server you prefer.
 The Ubuntu setup script described earlier provides instructions for Apache2.
 MacOS comes preinstalled with Apache.

 #### Serve the Website with Apache2